a-schild/churchtools-wp-calendarsync/README.md

 - The title, description and location are synced to wordpress
 - The image of the calendar entry is synced to wordpress
 - Support for all-day events
+- Sync window is specified by n days in the past and m days in the future
 - Uses the modern REST api of churchtools
 - Creates logfile in the plugin folder, configurable log levels

-### Room for improvement (Missing features)
+### Room for improvement (and/or missing features)
+- Assign categories based on calendar (High priority)
+- Use plugin versioning
 - Build wordpress package via github actions
-- Use plugin versioning
-- Assign categories based on calendar
 - Configure log level from wordpress UI
 - Show log in wordpress UI
 - Take event information over to wordpress